topper-123/optioneer/README.rst

 Deprecating options
 -------------------

-If you want to deprecate an option, ``optioneer`` allows you to do that:
+If you need to deprecate an option, ``optioneer`` allows you to do that:

 .. code-block:: python